 The United States joined hands with other nations such as Sweden in order to fight the pirates in the Mediterranean.
 On the other side, the pirates had an assembly of outlaws fetched from the North African cities of Tunis, Algiers and Tripoli.

 After the war against the Barbary pirates, there was a slight upsurge in piracy activities.
 However, the United States fought back.
-Back at home, there were praises by political parties from both side of the political spectrum who praised the present administration for ending the wars.
-They also compared the former federalist regime with the current one for not ending the war against the pirates.
-The US also built three frigates (USS Constitution, USS United States, and USS Constellation) to answer the call for security and also carried out military operation on the shores of Northern Africa in a bid to make interventions against the government of Libya in what is called the Third Barbary war.
+Back at home, there were praises by political parties from both sides of the political spectrum who commended the administration for ending the wars.
+The US also built three frigates (USS Constitution, USS United States, and USS Constellation) to answer the call for security on the waters and also carried out a military operation on the shores of Northern Africa in a bid to make interventions against the government of Libya in what is called the Third Barbary war.

 The Barbary wars gave the newly formed United States of America an opportunity to present itself as a strong nation capable of standing for itself defensively against its enemies.
 The wars created a new relationship between the United States of America and the Northern African nations.
 Previous treaties, like the one held with Morocco, were reviewed and strengthened after these wars.
 Trading increased exponentially and led to the growth of the nations involved in the war.